jamm3e3333/file-upload-and-hash/README.md

 # File upload

-App for uploading file and calculating the size and the sha1 has file for users
+App for uploading file and calculating the size and the sha1 hash file for users

 ## 📝 API docs